 Are you serious about getting your finances in good shape?
-If the answer is yes, a document you should be checking is your credit report.
+If the answer is yes, a document you should be checking is your credit report in the Philippines.

 What is a Credit Report?

-A credit report is a document that sums up your credit history including your loans and credit card accounts.
-An objective measure of your ability to repay a debt, it shows how much you owe and how much and when you’ve paid off the debt.
+A credit report is a document that sums up your credit history, including your loans and credit card accounts.
+It includes your past, current, paid, and unpaid debt records.

 What is the Difference Between a Credit Report and a Credit Score?

-Although they’re both used to assess a borrower’s creditworthiness, a credit report and a credit score are two different things.
-Don’t confuse one with the other.
+Although they're both used to assess a borrower's creditworthiness, a credit report and a credit score in the Philippines are two different things.
+Don't confuse one with the other.

-Your credit report is a detailed account of your credit history, while your credit score is a three-digit number that represents the data in your credit report.
+Your credit report is a detailed account of your credit history, while your credit score is a three-digit number representing the data in your credit report.
 Your credit score is calculated based on your credit report.